yichao-tang/yichao-tang/README.md

 My research interests include robust watermarking, reversible data hiding, and AIGC security.
 For **academic cooperation**, please feel free to email me at [yichao_tang@foxmail.com](mailto:yichao_tang@foxmail.com)

-### 🔥 News

-Dear Professor/Doctor/Hiring Manager,

-I am very interested in the academic job opportunities that you offer.
-I am currently a doctoral candidate who will graduate in summer 2024, I hope to work as a teacher or researcher in a university or research institute, or as a postdoctoral fellow in your team.

-If you think I meet your requirements, I look forward to hearing from you.

 ### 📎 Homepages

 - Personal Pages: [https://yichao-tang.github.io](https://yichao-tang.github.io) (updated recently🔥)